ablestack/reactive-domain-objects/README.md

 graphSynchronizer.smartSync({ rootDomainNode: fooSimpleDomainModel, rootSourceNode: fooSourceJSONSimple });
 ```

+> Note: **Domain Model Instances**
+>
-1. \* Nested Domain Objects (other than when in collections) should be initialized with a instance.
-It is not necessary to seed with data, as the initial smartSync method will load the data from the source
+> 1. \* Nested Domain Objects (other than when in collections) should be initialized with an instance. \* However, it is not necessary (or recommended) to seed with data, as the initial smartSync method will load the data from the source

 ## Simple Usage Example With Collections